mahindrautela/BOPINN/README.md

     <img src="images/BOPINNalgo.PNG" width="400" height="320" />
 </p>

-For more information:
-1. [Link](https://doi.org/10.48550/arXiv.2312.14064) of the paper: Bayesian optimized physics-informed neural network for estimating wave propagation velocities

 ## About the repository:
 1. Written in tensorflow 2.10 with cuda 11.8 and cudnn 8.x
 2. "BOPINN.py" is the python file (run in spyder) and "BOPINN.ipynb" is a notebook (use colab or jupyter)